+Waste treatment methods

+Product / Packaging disposal

+- ► Containers may still present a chemical hazard/ danger when empty. - ▶ Return to supplier for reuse/ recycling if possible.

+Otherwise:

-Waste treatment met hods Containers may still present a chemical hazard/ danger when empty.
-Return to supplier for reuse/ recycling if possible.
-Otherwise: If container can not be cleaned sufficiently well to ensure that residuals do not remain or if the container cannot be used to store the same product, then puncture containers, to prevent re-use, and bury at an authorised landfill.
-Where possible retain label warnings and SDS and observe all notices pertaining to the product.
+- ▶ If container can not be cleaned sufficiently well to ensure that residuals do not remain or if the container cannot be used to store the same product, then puncture containers, to prevent re-use, and bury at an authorised landfill. - Where possible retain label warnings and SDS and observe all notices pertaining to the product.

 Legislation addressing waste disposal requirements may differ by country, state and/ or territory.
 Each user must refer to laws operating in their area.
 In some areas, certain wastes must be tracked.

+A Hierarchy of Controls seems to be common - the user should investigate:

+- Reduction

+- ► Reuse

+- ► Recycling

-A Hierarchy of Controls seems to be common - the user should investigate: ► Reduction ▶ Reuse ▶ Recycling ▶ Disposal (if all else fails) This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.
+- Disposal (if all else fails)

+This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.
 Shelf life considerations should also be applied in making decisions of this type.
-Note that properties of a material may change in use and recycling or reuse may not always be appropriate.
+Note that properties of a material may change in use, and recycling or reuse may not always be appropriate.
 In most instances the supplier of the material should be consulted.

+Small quantities of dinitrotoluenes (DNT) may be destroyed by burning, but the operation should be performed by a person competent in destruction of explosives.

+• Explosives which are surplus, deteriorated or considered unsafe for transport, storage or use shall be destroyed and the statutory authorities shall be

+- notified.

-Product / Packaging Small quantities of dinitrotoluenes (DNT) may be destroyed by burning, but the operation should be performed by a person competent in destruction of explosives uisposai F Explosives which are surplus deteriorated or considered unsafe for transport storage or use shall be destroyed and the statutory authorities shall be notified.
-Exclusion of the thrown away, buried, discarded or placed with garbage.
-This material may be disposed of by burning or detonation but the operation must be performed under the control of a person competent in the destruction of explosives.
-Disposal by detonation: • The explosives to be destroyed must be placed in direct contact with fresh priming charge in a hole which is at least 0.6 metre deep and then adequately stemmed.
-No detonators shall be inserted into defective explosives.
-Personnel must be evacuated to a safe distance prior to initiation/firing of the charge.
-Disposal by burning: • Make a sawdust bed or trail adequate for the quantity of explosives to be burned, approximately 400 mm wide and 40 mm deep, upon which the explosive will be laid.
-DO NOT allow wash water from cleaning or process equipment to enter drains.
-It may be necessary to collect all wash water for treatment before disposal.
-In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first.
-Where in doubt contact the responsible authority.
+Explosives must not be thrown away, buried, discarded or placed with garbage. - This material may be disposed of by burning or detonation but the operation must be performed under the control of a person competent in the destruction of explosives.

+Disposal by detonation:

+- ▶ The explosives to be destroyed must be placed in direct contact with fresh priming charge in a hole which is at least 0.6 metre deep and then adequately stemmed. - ► No detonators shall be inserted into defective explosives. - Personnel must be evacuated to a safe distance prior to initiation/firing of the charge

+Disposal by burning:

+- Make a sawdust bed or trail adequate for the quantity of explosives to be burned, approximately 400 mm wide and 40 mm deep, upon which the explosive will be laid. - If sawdust is not available, newspaper may be used. - ▶ Normal precautions shall be taken to avoid the spread of fire. - ▶ DO NOT allow wash water from cleaning or process equipment to enter drains - It may be necessary to collect all wash water for treatment before disposal. - In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - ▶ Where in doubt contact the responsible authority.